helm/charts/stable/postgresql/README.md

 ## Initialize a fresh instance

 The [Bitnami PostgreSQL](https://github.com/bitnami/bitnami-docker-postgresql) image allows you to use your custom scripts to initialize a fresh instance.
 In order to execute the scripts, they must be located inside the chart folder `files/docker-entrypoint-initdb.d` so they can be consumed as a ConfigMap.

+Alternatively, you can specify custom scripts using the `initdbScripts` parameter as dict.

 The allowed extensions are `.sh`, `.sql` and `.sql.gz`.